Accrufer Side Effects Center: Detailed Datasheet

 What Drugs, Substances, or Supplements Interact with Accrufer?

 Accrufer may interact with dimercaprol.
-Use of Accrufer with other oral drugs may decrease the bioavailability of some drugs.
-Separate the administration of Accrufer from these drugs.
+Use of Accrufer with other oral drugs may decrease the bioavailability of those medications; separate the administration of Accrufer from these drugs.
 Tell your doctor all medications and supplements you use.

 Accrufer During Pregnancy and Breastfeeding